DrCpp/DrMock/README.md

       .transition("",                "failure")
       .transition("*",               "liftOff");

-  // Run the test.
-  drmock::samples::LaunchPad launch_pad{rocket};
+  // Check that the pad launches the rocket *after* enabling a thruster. drmock::samples::LaunchPad launch_pad{rocket};
   launch_pad.launch();
   DRTEST_ASSERT(rocket->mock.verifyState("liftOff"));
 }
 ```
-We're testing that `launch_pad` enables at least one of the rocket's
-thrusters, then calls `rocket->launch()`.
-Note that it doesn't matter
-how many times the thrusters are switched on and off, only the state of
+Note that it doesn't matter how many times the thrusters are switched on
-`rocket` after the test matters.
-This means that **DrMock** tests can be
+and off, only the state of `rocket` after the test matters. **DrMock**
-designed without a particular implementation in mind.
+allows tests to be designed without a particular implementation in mind.

 For details, see [here](docs/samples/states.md).